 For information on the recording pixels and frame rate in each mode, refer to Changing Recording Pixels and Frame Rates (p.
 42).

-If the \Box function is registered to the $\Box \sim$ button, you can record a movie by simply pressing the $\Box \sim$ button even if the mode switch is set to \Box or SCN (p.
+If the $\Box$ function is registered to the $\Box \omega$ button, you can record a movie by simply pressing the $\Box \omega$ button even if the mode switch is set to $\Box$ (p.
 67).

 Standard

 You can select the recording pixels and frame rate and record until the memory card is full (when a super high-speed memory card is used, such as the recommended SDC-512MSH).
 The digital zoom can be used while shooting in this mode. (p.
 32)

 Maximum Size: 4 GB/movie

-× Fast Frame Rate
+Fast Frame Rate

 Use this mode to record fast moving subjects, such as in sports photography.

 Maximum Clip Length: 1 minute

-Ì M Compact
+Ъ М Compact

 Since there are few recording pixels and also the data size is small, this mode is convenient for sending movies as e-mail attachments or when the memory card capacity is low.

 Maximum Clip Length: 3 minutes

-ί Α' Color Accent 😹 Color Swap
+Å Color Accent 📓 Color Swap

 You can have only the specified color remain and change all others into black and white, or change a specified color into a different color (pp. 60, 62).
 As with the Standard mode, you can also select the recording pixels and frame rate and record until the memory card is full (when a super high-speed memory card is used, such as the recommended SDC-512MSH).

 Maximum Size: 4 GB/movie

-N.N Time Lapse
+5 Time Lapse

 Select a shooting interval (1 or 2 sec.) to have a single frame shot at that interval.
 When played back, two hours worth of recorded frames is compressed to 8 minutes (1-sec. interval) or 4 minutes (2-sec. interval).
 You can record events from a fixed perspective, such as the spectacle of a flower budding over time, or view changing elements in a short period.
-Sound cannot be recorded in this mode. • Maximum Clip Length: 2 hours
+Sound cannot be recorded in this mode.

-$\sim maximum Olip Lengul.
-2 nouis$
+Maximum recording session.
+2 nours.

 - The recording time will vary according to the capacity of the memory card you use (p.
-140). - Recording will stop after one hour of continuous recording even if the recorded data volume has not reached 4 GB.
-Depending on the volume and data writing speed of the memory card, recording may stop before reaching 1 hour or before the recorded data volume has reached 4 GB.
+139). - \ Recording will stop after one hour of continuous recording even if the recorded data volume has not reached 4 GB.
+Depending on the volume and data writing speed of the memory card, recording may stop after one hour of continuous recording even if the recorded data volume has not reached 4 GB.

-FUNC.
-Menu 🕨 🗔 (Standard).
+1 FUNC.
+Menu ► 🖬\ (Standard).

-- ●Use the ◆ or ◆ button to select a movie mode and press the FUNC./ SET button. - In , or mode, you can change the recording pixels and frame rate (p.
+- \Default setting. - Use the ← or → button to select a movie mode and press the FUNC./ SET button. - ●In , TM or TM mode, you can change the recording pixels and frame rate (p.
 42).

-- See Changing Colors (p.
-60) for the procedures for using and . - You can change the shooting interval (p.
-43) with selected. - Since the period over which shooting occurs is long for the mode, you are advised to use a fully charged battery or an AC adapter.
+- •See Changing Colors (p.
+60) for the procedures for using and a. - •You can change the shooting interval (p.
+43) with selected. - •Since the period over which shooting occurs is long for the mode, you are advised to use a fully charged battery or an AC adapter.